shadeed/rtl-styling/posts/rtl-styling.md

 </div>
 ```

-In both sections, the link is the same but its label is different.
-In the second section, `see-link` doesn't make sense to be used.
-A good name could be `c-link`.
-The `c` stands for the component which I learned from the ITCSS framework.
+In both sections, the links are the same but their labels are different.
+In the second section, `see-link` doesn’t make sense.
+A good name might be `c-link`.
+The `c` stands for component, which I learned from the ITCSS framework.

-Now that you got the idea, it applies to RTL styling as well.
-In the below design mockup, there is a section with two children.
+Now that you’ve got the idea, we can apply it to RTL styling as well.
+The design mockup below has a section with two children.

 ![](../../img/css-naming.png)

-Instead of naming the elements with a presentational names like `.c-page-header__left` and `.c-page-header__right`.
-I named them `.c-page-header__start` and `.c-page-header__end`.
-This is more future proof and doesn't assume that the website is in LTR or RTL only.
+Instead of giving the elements presentational names, like `.c-page-header__left` and `.c-page-header__right`, I’ve named them `.c-page-header__start` and `.c-page-header__end`.
+This is more future-proof and doesn’t assume that the website is only LTR or only RTL.

 ## Automation Tools
-There are great tools that make our job easier when we need a way to flip a design from LTR to RTL.
+Great tools exist to make our job easier when we need to flip a design from LTR to RTL.

-### 1) bi-app-sass
+### 1. Bi-App-Sass
-[bi-app](https://github.com/anasnakawa/bi-app-sass) by Anas Nakawa lets you write your stylesheets once, and have them compiled into 2 different stylesheets one for left-to-right layout, and the other for right-to-left layouts
+[Bi-App-Sass](https://github.com/anasnakawa/bi-app-sass) by Anas Nakawa lets you write style sheets once, and then it compiles them to two different style sheets, one for LTR and the other for RTL.

-This tool is useful for a large project.
-The result will be multiple stylesheets for each direction (LTR, RTL).
+This tool would be useful for a large project.
+The result would be multiple style sheets for each language direction.
 Consider the following:
 ```sass
 .elem {
   display: flex;